gurusinghpal/AR_Project/README.md

 # VR Simple Environment

-Welcome to VR Simple Environment, a small project developed as part of a Virtual Reality (VR) course.
+Welcome to VR Simple Environment, a small project developed as part of a Augmented Reality subject.
 This project allows users to interact with various 3D objects and navigate through the environment in a virtual reality setting.

 ## Assets